Grouper: Etymology

 The word "grouper" is from the Portuguese name, garoupa, which has been speculated to come from an indigenous South American language.
 The family name Epinephelidae comes from the type genus Epinephelus, which means "clouded over" in ancient Greek, referencing the cloudy membrane covering the eyes of most groupers that would have been known to European scientists at the time of description.

 In Australia, "groper" is used instead of "grouper" for several species, such as the Queensland grouper (Epinephelus lanceolatus).
 In New Zealand, "groper" refers to a type of wreckfish, Polyprion oxygeneios, which goes by the name hapuka (from the Māori language hāpuku).
-In the Philippines, groupers are generally known as lapu-lapu in Luzon, while in the Visayas and Mindanao they are known as pugapo.
-It is known as kerapu in both Indonesian and Malay.
-In the Middle East, the fish is known as 'hammour', and is widely eaten, especially in the Persian Gulf region.
-In Latin America, the fish is known as 'mero'.
+In the Philippines, groupers are generally known as lapu-lapu in Luzon, while in the Visayas and Mindanao, they are known as pugapo.
+They are known as kerapu in both Indonesian and Malay.
+In the Middle East, the fish are known as hammour, and are widely eaten, especially in the Persian Gulf region.
+In Latin America, the fish is known as mero.

 In previous taxonomic treatments, the soapfishes of the Grammistini and Diploprionini were treated as tribes within the subfamily Epinephelinae.
 However, Eschmeyer's Catalog of Fishes presently treats these as distinct families.